wolfsoul/COOS/README.md

 This is a Web Application for ordering online your favourite crep but it can easily adapted for other e-commerce uses.
-Technologies used: HTML, CSS, PHP, Javascript, JQuery, MySQL
+Languages used: HTML, CSS, PHP, Javascript, JQuery, MySQL

 #General Information:

-This project was created for the lesson "Software Engineering II" in Technological Institution of Serres, Greece by a team of students (2012).
+This project was created for the purpose of the lesson "Software Engineering II" in Technological Institution of Serres, Greece by a team of university undergraduate students (2012).

 #Members & Roles